franciscoBSalgueiro/en-croissant/README.md

 The built app can be found at [src-tauri/target/release](./src-tauri/target/release/)

+## Donate

+If you with to support the development of this GUI, you can do so [here](https://encroissant.org/support).
+All donations are greatly appreciated!

 ## Contributing

-For contributing to this project please refer to the [Contributing](./CONTRIBUTING.md) file
+For contributing to this project please refer to the [Contributing guide](./CONTRIBUTING.md).